MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-auto-provision-a-vm.md

 ---
 # Automatically provision your sequencing environment using Microsoft Application Virtualization Sequencer (App-V Sequencer)

->Applies to: Windows 10, version 1703
+**Applies to**:

+- Windows 10
+- Windows 11

 Previous versions of the App-V Sequencer have required you to manually create your sequencing environment.
-Windows 10, version 1703 introduces two new PowerShell cmdlets, New-AppVSequencerVM and Connect-AppvSequencerVM, which automatically create your sequencing environment for you, including provisioning your virtual machine.
+Starting with Windows 10 version 1703, the `New-AppVSequencerVM` and `Connect-AppvSequencerVM` Windows PowerShell cmdlets are available, which automatically create your sequencing environment for you, including provisioning your virtual machine.

 ## Automatic VM provisioning of the sequencing environment